SpencerSoalt/Database-Management-System/README.md

 3. Set up the SQLite database connection.
 4. Execute the Jupyter notebook to explore, analyze, and visualize the data.
 5. Integrate with Datapane if needed, for publishing and sharing.

-For further queries, collaborations, or customization requests, kindly reach out to the contributors.
-Your feedback is invaluable!

 ---